Night Mail: Legacy and adaptations

-Despite its many critical successes, its limited budget, and unfavourable terms for short documentary films under the 1927 Cinematograph Films Act, which required British cinemas present a minimum quota of British feature films, ultimately doomed the GPO Film Unit.
+Despite its many critical successes, the GPO Film Unit was ultimately doomed by its limited budget and by unfavourable terms for short documentary films under the Cinematograph Films Act 1927, which required British cinemas to present a minimum quota of British feature films.
 The unit's films could not compete with commercial fare and the Treasury's sceptical assessment of its value.
 The unit disbanded in 1940 and reformed as the Crown Film Unit under the Ministry of Information.

 Grierson and many other prominent members of the GPO Film Unit continued their work in documentary film in the United Kingdom and abroad.
 Grierson has subsequently been called "the person most responsible for the documentary film as English speakers have known it".
 Night Mail itself is sometimes considered the apotheosis of the collaborative work of the GPO Film Unit, a beloved, and nearly unique ode to the Royal Mail, the British people, and the creative possibilities of "actuality" films.

 The film was widely admired by contemporary critics as well as current scholars, and remains popular with the British public.
 School children often memorise "Night Mail", and the film has been parodied in advertisements and sketch shows.

 In 2000, Night Mail was named Best Railway Film of the Century at the Festival International du Film Ferroviaire.

 In 2002, poet and playwright Tony Harrison was commissioned to "recast" Night Mail for an episode of The South Bank Show.
 The piece, entitled Crossings, was described by author Scott Anthony as "considerably less believable" than the original Night Mail and comes across as "a cuttings job."